It’s been a series of unfortunate events for endangered Snake River sockeye, and the people who track them.

-Fish managers already expected the 2019 run to be among the worst in a decade (CU No. 1911 ).
-Like other Pacific salmon, they’re still suffering effects of poor ocean conditions.
+Fish managers already expected the 2019 run to be among the worst in a decade.
+Like other Pacific salmon, they’re still suffering affects of poor ocean conditions.
 Adults experienced a massive die-off in 2015 from warm water, and most of the juveniles raised in the Springfield Hatchery and released in Redfish Lake Creek from 2015 through 2017 died on their way to the ocean before hatchery managers corrected a problem with water chemistry.

 It’s also a tough year for fish managers trying to track this year’s returns.

 As of Aug.
 6, 62,940 sockeye had passed Bonneville Dam, and 337 of those had turned off to swim up the Snake River and over Ice Harbor Dam.
 But just178 were counted at Lower Monumental; 71 at Little Goose; and 61 at Lower Granite.

 So far, only one has made it all the way to the Redfish Lake Creek trap.

 There’s limited data and lots of uncertainty about why sockeye are dropping off between dams.
 The Columbia River Technical Management Team (TMT) attempted to help by closing the adjustable spillway weir at Little Goose Dam, but expect little success since a similar operation last year resulted in no significant change.